Nexirift/db/README.md

 # Database

-This repository contains the Drizzle database configuration used for Nexirift's main projects.
+This repository contains the Drizzle database schema used for Nexirift's main projects.

 ## Getting Started (Development)